openbmc/openbmc/poky/documentation/standards.md

 # Standards for contributing to Yocto Project documentation

-This document attemps to standardize the way the Yocto Project documentation is created.
+This document attempts to standardize the way the Yocto Project documentation is created.

 It is currently a work in progress.